 Raw sugar has many impurities that inhibit the caramelizing process.
 When you want to make toffee, raw sugar isn’t going to be an option.

 Instead, you should go to the store and buy granulated sugar.
-You can use either white sugar or brown sugar to make toffee.
+You can use either white sugar or brown sugar, based on your preference.

 Simply ensure that you’re using an appropriate recipe.
 Look up either a white sugar toffee or brown sugar toffee recipe to get the best results.